ellabentov/VideoIndexerLab/Ready_Video_Indexer_Lab.md

 they're building a custom solution.
 You will be able to explore the JSON file in more detail in Exercise 8 below.

-Next> Exercise 4: Upload and Index your own file
+Next.
+Upload and Index your own file
 ================================================

 # Exercise 4: Upload and Index your own file